PCI DSS 4.0.1 Compliance: Authentication Policy Update

 1. Do I need to update my password immediately?

 Yes.
-If your password does not meet the new 12-character minimum, you will be prompted to reset it upon your next login.
+If your password does not meet the 12-character minimum, a reset is required the next time you log in.

 2. What happens if I don’t update my password before the 90-day expiration?